sefeoglu/CRE_PTM/README.md

 │   └── tacred                      -> settings and data split setting here ├── doc                             -> Design figure
 ├── requirements.txt                -> Libraries
-├── resulting_metrics               -> resulting metrics
+├── resulting_metrics               -> resulting metrics will be saved here (will be shared on huggingface) └── src
-└── src
     ├── CRE                         -> models, trainer, evaluation, kmeans ├── clean                       -> cleaning mistral and llama results from explaination